andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 - A fixed size, 5 characters in length, regardless of the size of the input integer (and within the range of the `integer` data type)
 - Fewer bytes of space than a `uuid` data type
 - An obfuscated value, pseudorandom, not easily guessable.
 While not easily guessable, this is not meant to be "secure."
-- Reversability back into the original integer
+- Reversibility back into the original integer
 - Only native Postgres capabilities, no extensions, client web app language can be anything as it's within Postgres.
 - Non math-heavy implementation.